nisha1510/NIMAP-machineTest/README.md

 Setup Instructions :->
 1. Set Up MySQL Database:
-Create a MySQL database (e.g., product_category_db) using a MySQL client or command line.
+Create a MySQL database (e.g., crud_db) using a MySQL client or command line.

 Ensure that your MySQL server is running and you have the necessary permissions to create databases and tables.